 Life’s origins can now be explored by modern science, with interdisciplinary studies that connect the formation of planets, the evolution of early Earth, the complex chemistry and delivery of the fundamental organic molecules that serve as the building blocks of early life, and how they can establish complex, self-replicating systems of cells and genetic material.

 The Origins of Life speaker series, hosted by the University of Chicago Physical Sciences Division, explores these ideas with lectures by leading thinkers in their fields.
-The series begins on October 8, 2020 and continues weekly through November 19.
 The lectures are open to the public.
-Videos of past events will be available on our YouTube channel and embedded below.
-Captions will be available a week after each event.
+Videos of 2020 speakers are available on our YouTube channel.

 Nobel Laureate, 2009